Jewelry Photography Tips: How to Photograph Pearls

 Tip 1.
 Use as few lighting sources as possible

 When taking photos of pearls, use as few lighting sources as possible to prevent multiple reflections that can distort or exaggerate its overall appearance and shape.
 As mentioned above, the layers and layers of nacre are made of highly reflective, translucent properties.
-In fact, fine pearls, although it’s impossible to view its depth the same way you can with diamonds and other gemstones, would often appear mirror-like.
+In fact, fine pearls, although it’s impossible to view their depth the same way you can with diamonds and other gemstones, would often appear mirror-like.

 As a technique, you can position one light source directly above (1.5 to 2m) your subject.
 This will give the pearls a rounder and more defined shape and dimension.
-By minimizing your light source, you’ll get to control the reflections in the pearls without misrepresenting its appearance or producing a flat, uninspiring finish – an outcome observable when you use too many light sources
+By minimizing your light source, you’ll get to control the reflections in the pearls without misrepresenting its appearance or producing a flat, uninspiring finish – an outcome observable when you use too many light sources.

 Tip 2.
 Use a lightbox and do your photoshoot in a dark room